-A vigorous physical therapy rehabilitation program will be set up by either your orthopedic surgeon or a physical therapist.
+A vigorous physical therapy rehabilitation program will be set up by Dr. Meier and/or a physical therapist.
 Recovery time will depend on a number of variables, but usual time to full recovery can be as little as three months.
-Some people might take longer to recover, and they could take up to six months to regain full muscle strength and mobility, and feel really comfortable with their leg joint again.
+Some people might take longer to recover, and they could take up to six months to regain full muscle strength and mobility, and feel really comfortable with their joint again.

 Learn more about full knee replacement surgery from WebMD.com.

-Contact a Knee Replacement Surgeon in Beverly Hills
+Contact Dr. Meier, an expert Knee Replacement Surgeon in Beverly Hills.

 Dr. Meier is one of the world’s foremost experts in knee surgery.
 He has the experience and knowledge to perform your knee replacement surgery successfully.
-Find out more by contacting a Beverly Hills orthopedic surgeon at 310.736.2793.
+Find out more by contacting his Beverly Hills orthopedic practice at 310.736.2793.
 You may also fill out our contact form and a representative from Meier Orthopedic Sports and Regenerative Medicine will be in touch with you shortly.